Skip to content

 }

-Note that break can only break out of the innermost loop.
-When nested two levels deep, an inner break only breaks out of the inner loop, and the outer loop continues as normal.
-To break out of multiple loops at once, we usually use a flag variable combined with an outer condition check, or encapsulate the logic into a function and use return to exit.
+Note that break only breaks out of the innermost loop.
+When nested two levels deep, a break inside the inner loop only exits the inner loop; the outer loop continues as usual.
+To break out of multiple layers at once, we usually use a flag variable combined with an outer condition check, or encapsulate the logic into a function and use return to exit.

-⚠️ Pitfall Warning: Overusing break and continue makes the code logic fragmented, forcing readers to mentally jump around to track the execution flow.
-If a loop body contains more than two or three break or continue statements, consider whether the loop condition should be written more clearly, or whether part of the logic should be extracted into a separate function.
-A simple, direct loop condition is always easier to maintain than control flow that jumps around everywhere.
+⚠️ Pitfall Warning: Overusing break and continue can make the code logic fragmented, forcing readers to jump around mentally to track the execution flow.
+If a loop body contains more than two or three break or continue statements, consider whether the loop condition should be written more clearly, or if part of the logic should be extracted into a separate function.
+Simple, direct loop conditions are always easier to maintain than control flow that jumps around everywhere.

-Step Five — Nested Loops: Loops Inside Loops
+Step 5 — Nested Loops: Loops Inside Loops

-A loop body can contain another loop.
-This solves two-dimensional problems like "do X for each row, and do Y for each column within that row."
-Let's look at the classic multiplication table:
+We can place a loop inside another loop body.
+This solves "2D problems" like "do X for each row, and do Y for each column in that row."
+Let's look at the classic 9x9 multiplication table:

 cpp